NikolayP12/sqlquestion/README.md

 - **Code**: In this field can be written hints that can be consulted by the students in order to solve the exercise.

-- **Result Data**: In this field you must attach the code that will generate the expected tables as a solution, as a sql script.
+- **Result Data**: In this field you can attach the code that will generate the expected tables as a solution, as a sql script.

 - **Subjective Difficulty**: In this field is described the subjective difficulty that the teacher has considered for the exercise.